-Figure 5(a) shows a tetrahedrality enhancement of water molecules with 4MWN, next to neopentane, relative to bulk water; similar results were observed for the other solutes.
-Interestingly, an even larger tetrahedral enhancement is observed for water molecules with no interstitial water molecules (NIWM) (see Fig. 5(b)); an interstitial water molecule was defined as a fifth water neighbor found up to 3.7 Å(88), around a central water molecule.
-This demonstrates that the structural transformations of water associated with the hydration of small hydrophobic solutes already occur spontaneously in pure water, due to density fluctuations.
+Figure 5(a) shows a tetrahedrality enhancement of water molecules with 4 or more water neighbors (4MWN), next to neopentane, relative to bulk water; similar results were observed for the other solutes.
+An even larger tetrahedrality is observed, however, for bulk water molecules with no interstitial water molecules (NIWM) (see Fig. 5(b)).
+A comparison between these populations in bulk water at 1 atm and 100 atm is given in Fig. S7, displaying similar results.
+The presence of interstitial water molecules is sensitive to pressure, which disrupts tetrahedrality93.
+Figure S7 shows an almost negligible decrease/increase of the NIWM/IWM at 100 atm, relative to bulk water at 1 atm, indicating that density fluctuations are not significantly different at 100 atm, relative to bulk water at normal pressure.
+Furthermore, the density of water at 1 atm (0.997 g·cm-3) and 100 atm (1.001 g·cm-3) are only marginally different.

+This demonstrates that the structural transformations of water, associated with the hydration of small hydrophobic solutes, already occur spontaneously in pure water, due to density fluctuations.
 Thus, any (compensating) entropic and enthalpic contributions associated with this water reorganization are already encoded in pure water, consistent with the fact that IT only requires information on the pair distribution function and density fluctuations of pure water.

-The hydrophobic related tetrahedral enhancement (Fig. 5(a)), consistent with previous simulation(33, 34, 36, 17, 37, 38, 40, 41) and experimental(42-44) studies for different hydrophobic molecules and groups, but at odds with neutron diffraction experiments(30-32), is completely lost at high temperatures for methane and neopentane, but not for methanol and neopentanol (see Fig. 5b).
+The hydrophobic related tetrahedral enhancement (Fig. 5(a)), consistent with previous simulation^{22,37,38,40-45} and experimental^{46-48} studies for different hydrophobic molecules and groups, but at odds with neutron diffraction experiments^{34-36}, is completely lost at high temperatures for methane and neopentane, but not for methanol and neopentanol (see Fig. 5c).